 - But for Me, It Was Tuesday: The compass she gave Billy was his most prized possession.
 When he gives it back, she doesn't recognize it.
 It had been years, and she likely only got it for him as a consolation prize since she couldn't win the stuffed tiger he wanted.

 - Burger Fool: When Billy meets her after years of being separated from her, she wears a red shirt with her forename on a label stuck on it, indicating she's a fast food restaurant waitress or something similar.
-The building she lives in certainly doesn't scream "apartments for high income" either.
+Also, Billy found her in a subsidized housing complex (this is what low-income workers like herself tend to live in).

 - Dark and Troubled Past: Marilyn was a pregnant teenager who was kicked out by her parents.
-Her boyfriend abandoned her within three years claiming he no longer wanted to be part of their lives and was later jailed.
-Overwhelmed with the stress of raising a young boy with no support, she impulsively abandoned after seeing he was found by the police.
-And for the last ten years, she has apparently been in loveless relationships and a dead end job.
+Her boyfriend abandoned her within three years, claiming he no longer wanted to be part of their lives and was later jailed.
+Overwhelmed with the stress of raising a young boy with no support, she impulsively abandoned him after seeing he was found by the police.
+And for the last ten years, she has apparently been in loveless relationships and a dead-end job.

-- Domestic Abuse: When Billy found her, she lives in an apartment with a partner who is, at the very least, verbally abusive.
+- Domestic Abuse: When Billy finds her, she lives in an apartment with a partner who is, at the very least, verbally abusive.

 - Hypocrite: Disowned by her parents for having a child before the age of 17... and then abandoned her toddler son simply because he was an inconvenience.